W-2 Vs 1099 Workers: Understand the Difference Before you Hire

 The Costs of W2 Vs 1099 Workers

 With W-2 employees, you may end up paying less per hour for the same work than an independent contractor.
 But there are other costs.
 You’re responsible for managing payroll and required tax payments and contributions for your employees, including your share of Social Security and Medicare as well as state unemployment compensation insurance and workers’ comp.
-You’ll also have to factor in the cost of any benefits you offer your employees, equipment, and office space.
+You’ll also have to factor in the cost of any benefits you offer, potential overtime for those that are non-exempt employees, equipment, and office space.
 And there’s the ongoing challenge of managing and motivating employees, which can take a lot of time and resources.

-With 1099 contractors, you avoid most of these expenses, which is why savings are estimated to be between 20 and 30 percent when using an independent contractor.
+With 1099 contractors, you avoid most of these expenses, which is why savings are estimated to be up to 30 percent when using an independent contractor.
 Not only can it be less costly upfront to hire a 1099 worker, but contractors can also save you money in other ways.
 For example:

 - You won’t have to pay out unused vacation and other expenses when they leave the job